apache/hudi/rfc/rfc-63/rfc-63.md

 On receiving a query:

-1. Parse the query and index metadata (in `.hudi_index`) to determine the relevant functional index is available or not.
+1. Parse the query and index metadata (in `.index_defs`) to determine the relevant functional index is available or not.
 2. Lookup (point/range) index to determine:
     * Which files match functional index predicates
     * Where these files are physically located (irrespective of their storage layout)